Stride-Labs/stride/scripts-local/upgrades/README.md

 # Testing Upgrades in Local Mode
 ## Run Instructions
 * Before working on the upgrade logic, compile the original binary and place it in `scripts-local/upgrades/binaries/` named `strided1`
+* **This binary should represent the code before the upgrade changes.
+You'll likely want to checkout to the main branch to compile this.**
 ```
 make build-local build=s
 mkdir -p scripts-local/upgrades/binaries